kubeflow/pipelines/components/gcp/dataproc/submit_hive_job/README.md

 * Grant Kubeflow user service account the `roles/dataproc.editor` role on the project.

 ## Detailed Description
-This component creates a Spark job from [Dataproc submit job REST API](https://cloud.google.com/dataproc/docs/reference/rest/v1/projects.regions.jobs/submit).
+This component creates a Hive job from [Dataproc submit job REST API](https://cloud.google.com/dataproc/docs/reference/rest/v1/projects.regions.jobs/submit).

 Here are the steps to use the component in a pipeline:
 1. Install KFP SDK